heroku/function-migration/README.md

 `AsyncFunctionInvocationRequest` Custom Object manages and tracks asynchronous function invocations.

 On async invocation, a `AsyncFunctionInvocationRequest` record is created and updated by the proxy capturing the function's response or any failure.
-Once updated, a trigger invokes the given `FunctionCallback` implementation.
+Once the record is updated, a trigger invokes the given `FunctionCallback` implementation.

 `StatusCode__c` of `500` generally means an error occurred in the function.  `StatusCode__c` of `503` generally means an error occurred in the framework, Salesforce, Heroku, or somewhere in-between..

-`AsyncFunctionInvocationRequest` records must be deleted on a regular basis to ensure efficient Organization storage.
+> Note: `AsyncFunctionInvocationRequest` records must be deleted on a regular basis to ensure efficient Organization storage.

 ```bash
 force-app/main/default/objects/AsyncFunctionInvocationRequest__c/